What Is an MSc Degree, and Should You Get One?

 [Featured Image: Graduate looking proud and holding her diploma.]

 An MSc, or Master of Science, is the European equivalent of the American MS degree, also called Master of Science.
-Both are considered STEM degrees, focusing on science, engineering, technology, mathematics, or medicine.
+Both are degrees in STEM, which stands for science, technology, engineering, and mathematics.
 In addition, some MSc programs focus on social sciences.

 If you're considering a career in a STEM field, you may benefit from an MSc or MS degree.
-In this article, you'll learn about MSc degrees, including the programs that offer them, how they differ from other similar degrees, and the jobs that require them.
+Learn more about MSc degrees, including the programs that offer them, how they differ from other similar degrees, and the jobs that require them.

 What is an MSc degree?